TimiLin01/BellaBeat_Case_Study/README.md

 |  sleep_day_new    |  sleepDay_merged_cleaned.csv  | Cleaned version of sleep_day |

 ## Analyzing Data
+### Checking the # of users
+Before we start analyzing our data, it is always good to make sure how many unique IDs are in different tables.
+Because not all the participants answers all the questions.

 ### Average Steps VS Average Active Minutes
 The Centers for Disease Control and Prevention (CDC) suggest that an adult should aim for 10000 steps per day [[2]](#2).
 But recently. there are also many articles says that 7000 steps is already enough.
 Therefore, we can first investigate on average how many user walks more than 7000 steps a day on average.
 ```sql